onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

 1. The `let` binding sets up a dev-mode configuration.
 This is a plain clojure map describing [peer-config](http://www.onyxplatform.org/cheat-sheet.html#/peer-config) and [environment-config](http://www.onyxplatform.org/cheat-sheet.html#/env-config).
-Any of these defaults can be overriden.
+Any of these defaults can be overridden.
 The 0-arity version of load-config loads the default map suitable for development.

     ```